Fred may regain tropical storm strength as it nears Florida

-HAVANA (AP) — Tropical depression Fred was slowly strengthening and could regain tropical storm status sometime on Friday, forecasters said.
+HAVANA (AP) — Tropical depression Fred was moving along Cuba's northern coast and could regain tropical storm status as it pulls away from the island on Friday, ahead of its projected track towards the Florida Keys on Saturday and southwest Florida on Sunday, forecasters said.

-The system was dropping heavy rain over parts of Cuba in the early morning hours and was on a forecast track that would carry it toward South Florida by Saturday, the U.S. National Weather Service said.
+Meanwhile, still east of the Caribbean Sea, forecasters were watching a disturbance that they said would likely become Grace, the seventh named storm of the Atlantic hurricane season.
+Island governments issued a Tropical Storm Watch for Antigua and Barbuda, St. Kitts and Nevis, and Montserrat.
+Puerto Rico and the U.S. Virgin Islands also were warned to monitor its progress.

+The Miami-based National Hurricane Center said Fred had maximum sustained winds of 35 mph (55 kph) and was dropping heavy rain over parts of Cuba, where the main threats were rain and flooding.
+A tropical storm warning was issued Friday morning for the Florida Keys and Florida Bay, and a watch was in place for southwest Florida.

-The main threats were rain and flooding.
-Forecasters issued a tropical storm watch Thursday evening for the Florida Keys and the state’s southwest coast.
-The hurricane center said 3 to 6 inches (7.5 to 15 centimeters) of rain were expected across the Florida Keys and southern peninsula by Monday, with isolated maximums of 8 inches (20 centimeters).
+The hurricane center said 3 to 7 inches (7.5 to 18 centimeters) of rain were expected across the Florida Keys and southern peninsula by Monday, with isolated maximums of 10 inches (25 centimeters).

-The tropical storm watch also included the Cuban provinces of Ciego de Avila, Camaguey, Las Tunas, Holguin and Granma.

-Heavy rains on Thursday continued to pound Hispaniola, which the two nations share.

-The Miami-based U.S. hurricane center said Fred had maximum sustained winds of 35 mph (55 kph) Friday morning and was centered just north of Cuba's coast.
+No evacuations are planned for tourists or residents in Monroe County, Keys officials said Friday.
+The county’s emergency management officials are advising people in campgrounds, recreational vehicles, travel trailers, live-aboard vessels and mobile homes to seek shelter in a safe structure during the storm.

-The system was about 410 miles (660 kilometers) east-southeast of Key West, Florida.
-That was also about 165 miles (265 kilometers) southeast of Southern Andros Island in the Bahamas.
+Fred's center was about 245 miles (390 kilometers) southeast of Key West, Florida.
+That was also about 40 miles (65 kilometers) east-southwest of Caibarien, Cuba.
+It was still headed west-northwest at 12 mph (19 kph).

 The system was expected to produce 3 to 5 inches (7.5 to 12.5 centimeters) of rain across the Dominican Republic and the western Bahamas, as well as 1 to 3 inches (2.5 to 7.5 centimeters) over Haiti, the Turks and Caicos, the eastern Bahamas, and Cuba.